 Gastronomy & Wine

 If one thing unites Spain’s diverse and proud citizens, it is undoubtedly a passion for eating and drinking.
-Spain boasts great culinary culture, and in this regard, Ezcaray is no exception.
+Spain boasts a tremendous culinary culture; in this regard, Ezcaray is no exception.
 One of the world’s most enjoyable ways to eat is sampling tapas, preferably in as many different bars as possible.
 Ezcaray does this venerable tradition full justice – these bite-sized bar snacks are the accompaniments to seemingly endless nights of revelry in Ezcaray’s Old Town.

-In terms of wine, the most appropriate question would be – where do you start?
+The most appropriate question regarding wine would be – where do you start?
 Rioja has been producing world-class wine for hundreds of years – the humble grape has created enormous wealth for villages like Ezcaray.
-Red, white and sparkling styles are produced across the region, covering some 63,500 hectares under vine, spread across three distinct sub-regions.
+Red, white, and sparkling styles are produced across the region, covering some 63,500 hectares under vine, spread across three distinct sub-regions.
 Rioja Alta is situated west of Logrono; Rioja Alavesa is partly located in Alava, a province in the Basque Country to the north.
 Finally, Rioja Oriental is found southeast of Logrono, parts of which lie in the neighboring region of Navarra.

 Tempranillo is the mainstay of red Rioja, producing wines of unparalleled velvety complexity with bottle age.
 Rioja has a strict hierarchy – young wines are in their first or second years, delightfully fresh and fruity wines for early consumption.
 Crianzas must have matured into their third year, while Reservas and Gran Reservas pay homage to the best vintages.
 However, some producers avoid the official classification, making wines in a more powerful, concentrated style that eschews long aging in American oak.
 Thankfully, there are enough styles to please everyone; these are wines that beg to be served alongside Rioja’s splendidly diverse gastronomy.